 We do not recommend using toothpaste because it is an abrasive substance that can scratch your retainer and bacteria can live and multiply in these scratches.

 - Keep your retainers safe by placing them in their case whenever you take them out of your mouth

 - Always carry a retainer case with you

-- Keep your retainers out of the reach of pets
+- Keep your retainers out of the reach of pets and small children

 - Avoid heat – your retainers can become deformed if they’re left on or near a heater, hot stove, or in a hot car